 The very first wedding I photographed was a humanist ceremony – and it blew me away.
 Although the ceremony didn’t go into detail about humanism, I asked the bride and groom before the wedding if they could explain what humanism was.
 Their brief description sounded to me like a way of thinking – a non-religious philosophy - that stood for everything in which I already believed.

 Humanism is a way of thinking that is fair and just.
 It supports curiosity, is tolerant of all others’ beliefs, and celebrates the life we have.
 And I liked that.
 I did a short quiz on the Humanists website, and I found thatI was pretty much a humanist!
 Of course, there is a whole load of things to learn if you delve deeper, so if you are interested, please click here: https://humanism.org.uk

-I am very excited to have been featured on BBC Look North, Your Harrogate, Harrogate News here and Stray FM here (click through to the article and you can hear me too!)
-I've also written blogs and articles for The Celebrant Directory, Hitched.co.uk, The Sun Pavilion in Harrogate, The Honey Fund and Humanists UK which can also be accessed from my blog page and thanks to my fab brides Kayleigh and Lisa and their great photographer Ray Sawyer, I have a double page editorial in Yorkshire Bride 2020 and a billboard in Northern Ireland to celebrate the legal recognition of gay marriage.
+I am very excited to have been featured on BBC Look North and other local media to talk about humanist weddings.
+I've also written blogs and articles for The Celebrant Directory, Hitched.co.uk, The Sun Pavilion in Harrogate, The Honey Fund and Humanists UK which can also be accessed from my blog page.
+Thanks to my fab brides Kayleigh and Lisa and their great photographer Ray Sawyer, in 2020 I had a double page editorial in Yorkshire Bride and a billboard in Northern Ireland to celebrate the legal recognition of gay marriage.
 And in 2021, two of my weddings made it into the wedding press!